crnk-project/crnk-example/README.md

 Make sure to enable annotation processing support when using IntelliJ IDEA.
 Otherwise it will not be able to find the generated sources from the Crnk annotation processor (type-safe Query objects).

+## Build Setup

+The project makes use of https://github.com/rmee/gradle-plugins/ for the build setup.

+- if no JAVA_HOME is configured (recommended), a suitable JDK will be downloaded automatically by the `jdk-bootstrap` plugin.
+- `src/main/helm` holds a Helm chart to deploy to Kubernetes.
+- Deployment to Kubernetes is triggered by the `deploy` task.
+All the deployment is confined to Docker images and a project-specific home directory located in `build/home`.
+No installation of any tooling necessary thanks to the plugins in use.
+Further wrapper scripts like `./kubectl` allow to use this deployment setup from a shell (GitBash, Linux, etc.).
+For deployment `CRNK_GCLOUD_REGION`, `CRNK_GCLOUD_PROJECT`, `CRNK_GCLOUD_CLUSTER` environment variables must be set and credentials be available in `crnk-example-service/secrets/gcloud.key`.

 ## Pointers